XenonPy/ai/README.md

 ### POS Tagging

-This example classifies parts of speech into their categories, like
+This example classifies parts of speech into their categories, like nouns, verbs, and adjectives.
+This can be useful for other, more complex NLP tasks.

+### Named Entity Detection

+This example detects named entities like countries, people, organizations or money.